Tuesday, February 8, 2011

 In the course of two years I’ve spent precious little time reading in the warmth of the benevolent sun.
 Some books I’ve cracked open with the best of intentions, only to have to put them away again.
 Others have yet to be touched, except by the feather duster.
 Children’s books have taken over the lion’s share of shelf space.
 And those two pictures ended up pressed to the side and forgotten, until this past week.

 I pulled them out, wiping off the residue of two years of neglect and wondering where all the time had gone.
 Then I hung them on my wall, next to the window of the small room where I write.

-Now as I look at them I wonder where I am going with my time.
+Now I look at them and wonder where I am going with my time.

 One picture, from October 2000, is of a mountain bike race in Moab, Utah.
 Against a backdrop of deep blue sky and burnt orange earth a guy who looks like me is barreling downhill, fire in his posture as he keeps two fingers poised on the brake levers of the bike he borrowed from a friend.
 The water in the Camelback slung over his shoulders will go untouched.
 Who needs water for a measly two-hour ride in the desert?
 Next to a racer clad in bright, showy lycra, this kid sports a gray t-shirt with the sleeves cut off; his arms are sheathed in muscles that have since shied away.